Dumza1/-CMPG323-Overview---3160289/README.md

 Hotfix- Like release branches, hotfix branches are created in response to a bug that has been discovered and must be resolved;

- #use of a .gitignore file within each project
-gitignore file tells Git which files to ignore when committing your project to the GitHub repository. gitignore is located in the root directory of your repo.
+ **#use of a .gitignore file within each project** When committing your project to the GitHub repository, the gitignore file tells Git which files to ignore.
+The gitignore file is in the root directory of your repository.

 **#explain the storage of credentials and sensitive information**